-- Check Redirect with live query parameters included to keep the parameter attached in the variation
+- Check Forward all query parameters to the destination URL to keep the parameter attached in the variation.

-- Make sure your URL targeting does not capture the redirect URLs
+- Ensure your URL targeting does not capture the redirect URLs.

-- The Optimizely Experimentation snippet must be on the original and the redirected page
+- Ensure the Optimizely Experimentation snippet is on the original and redirected pages.

-In this article, you will walk through each stage of setting up a redirect experiment: setting up the experiment targeting, settings up the metrics, and creating the redirect variations.
+Setting up a redirect experiment involves setting up the experiment targeting, settings up the metrics, and creating the redirect variations.

 When you begin the process of setting up your redirect experiment, you have three options:

-You can create a new experiment that targets the original URL you are redirecting visitors from.
-For example, if the experiment redirects from https://atticandbutton.us/homepage to https://atticandbutton.us/new-homepage, then the original URL is https://atticandbutton.us/homepage.
+Create a new experiment that targets the original URL you are redirecting visitors from.
+For example, if the experiment redirects from

-Choose the option that makes the most sense for your redirect experiment, and continue to step 2.
+Choose the best option for your redirect experiment, and continue to step 2.